Medable/Android-SDK/README.md

 }
 ```

-Synch Gradle, and you're set!
+Sync Gradle, and you're set!

 ### Manifest & permissions
-As of permissions present in the SDK's _manifest_ file, here is a list:
+As for permissions present in the SDK's _manifest_ file, here is a list:

 ```xml
     <uses-permission android:name="android.permission.INTERNET"/>